 Already in Idaho?

-Heather rolled her eyes.
+She rolled her eyes.

 Stop tracking me, she wrote back.

 Not tracking you.
-Fumes told me.
+The fumes told me.

 She laughed, lifting her finger to reply something witty, when: "Is that your Volvo outside?"